koleksak/OpalApiControl/README.txt

 	signalcontrol.showControlSignals()

 This lists the Control Signals in order by SubSystemID Value.
-The ID values are based on the signal order as is specified by your models OpComm Block and can be confirmed in the sc_console submenu in your model.
+(SubSystemID associated signal values differentiate control signals from non-control which just have signal ID's)) The ID values are based on the signal order as is specified by your models OpComm Block and can be confirmed in the sc_console submenu in your model.

 To change control signals, when the model is loaded, or running, a tuple of signal ID's and signal values must be passed.
 For instance